 - Don't blindly follow the sat nav instructions.
 Look around you and respond to what's happening in real life.
 If in doubt, stop and check your route on a printed map.

 - Do choose your route carefully.
-Many sat navs are pre-set with the 'fastest route' option, which is often better than the 'shortest route' which can take you across country rather than staying on the main roads.
+Many sat navs are pre-set with the 'fastest route' option, which is often better than the 'shortest route' which can take you on back roads or cross country rather than staying on the main roads.

 - Don't turn off the voice instructions.
 However annoying the voice instructions get, they're still less distracting than constantly looking at the map for guidance.